 Sketch structure

-A p5.js sketch is structured around three primary functions:
+A p5.js sketch is typically structured around four primary components:

 setup()

-– Runs once at the beginning to initialize the canvas and variables.draw()
+– Runs once at the beginning to initialize the canvas and set up variables.draw()

-– Continuously runs in a loop to update the visuals.- Interactive and custom functions – Respond to user input and help organize code.
+– Runs continuously in a loop to update and render visuals.- Interactive functions – Respond to user input like mouse, keyboard, or touch events.

 Here’s a basic sketch structure in p5.js: